-The Master's College is committed to developing its students into people who obey biblical mandates because they are personally accountable to God and His Word rather than to man alone.
-College policies are designed by the administration to facilitate an educational environment which honors the Lord.
+The Master's University is committed to developing its students into people who obey biblical mandates because they are personally accountable to God and His Word rather than to man alone.
+University policies are designed by the administration to facilitate an educational environment which honors the Lord.

-The student, by virtue of their signature on the application for admission, agrees to live within the framework of the standards of the college both on and off campus while each semester is in session.
-Though one’s personal convictions may differ with these standards, a student’s choice to become a part of The Master's College community implies a commitment to abide by the established policies.
+The student, by virtue of their signature on the application for admission, agrees to live within the framework of the standards of the university both on and off campus while each semester is in session.
+Though one’s personal convictions may differ with these standards, a student’s choice to become a part of The Master's University community implies a commitment to abide by the established policies.

-"Video" - Defined as watching audio/visual content (or files of such) via PC, VCR, DVD player, Television, or any other equipment.
+"Video" - Defined as watching audio/visual content (or files of such) via PC, DVD player, Blu-ray player, Television, or any other equipment.

-"Foreign" Media - Defined as data, images, programs, games, viruses, etc. which did not originally reside on the TMC network.
+"Foreign" Media - Defined as data, images, programs, games, viruses, etc. which did not originally reside on the University network.

 Any “unwholesome” [i.e. actions inconsistent with our profession as Christ’s followers committed to holiness, truth, and the proper stewardship of His blessings (possessions, time, etc.)] use of Electronic Media which may include, but not be limited to: email text, chat, email attachments, video files, audio files, electronic/internet gaming, web page viewing or file transfers is expressly forbidden.

-Spamming - An attempt by any student(s) to issue unsolicited bulk email to other students, or to anyone outside of The Master's College.
+Spamming - An attempt by any student(s) to issue unsolicited bulk email to other students, or to anyone outside of The Master's University.

 Spoofing - Any attempt to send an email which appears to have originated from someone other than the actual sender.
 Unrelated to email, prohibited “spoofing” also includes any attempt to impersonate/borrow another user’s login.

-- Internet/TMC Network - Internet/TMC Network/MasterNet use is restricted in the following ways:
+Internet & University Network - Internet & University Network/Content Management use is restricted in the following ways: